Itelina/Itelina.github.io/_posts/2015-8-9-Identifying-Diabetic-Patients.md

 ---
 layout: post
 title: Predicting Risk of Type II Diabetes
 excerpt: Type II diabetes affect ~9% Americans and often go undetected in early stages.
-In this analysis I built a model to predict an individual's risk for Diabetes based on their medical records (such as pre-existing conditions, BMI, blood pressure, etc).
+Can we use EMR data to help with early disease detection?
+On using classification algorithms to predict an individual's risk for Diabetes -
 ---

 Diabetes is the 7th leading cause of death in the US.
 Roughly 9.3% Americans have it.
 Most importantly, type II diabetes often go undetected, because it is largely asymptomatic in its early stages - about 25% of people with type II diabetes don't know that they have it.